Lahainaluna High School

-Lahainaluna High School is a public high school with the grades 9-12 located in Lahaina (on the island of Maui).
-Lahainaluna High School is also a public boarding school.
+Lahainaluna High School is a public high school serving grades 9–12, located in Lahaina on the island of Maui.
+Operated by the Hawaii Department of Education, Lahainaluna High School is also a public boarding school.
 It was founded in 1831 as a Protestant missionary school, originally named Lahainaluna Seminary.
 The early missionaries who arrived in Lahaina in 1823 explained to the Hawaiian Royalty the importance of an educational institution in the American style.

 A number of the pioneers, students and teachers are buried in a small graveyard behind several buildings on the campus.
 It was the first formal European-American style school founded in Hawaii and has continued to operate to this day.

 History and traditions

 American William Richards founded the missionary station in Lahaina in 1823.
 In June 1831, Lorrin Andrews was chosen as first principal of a seminary for boys and young men.
 The site was named Lahainaluna for "upper Lahaina".

 On September 5, 1831, classes began in thatched huts with 25 Hawaiian young men as students, including former royal historian David Malo.
-The second principal was William Patterson Alexander 1843–1856.
+The second principal was William Patterson Alexander, who served from 1843–1856.
 The school eventually became part of the public school system in Hawaii.
 The post-secondary program later became developed as part of the first University of Hawaii.

 Lahainaluna has a boarding program where students from the outer islands (including students from the "other side of the island") can live and study at either of the campus dormitories.
 In return, they do various jobs around the campus, such as maintaining the landscape, tending to the farm animals, and making student meals at the cafeteria; they work 18 hours per week.
 Initially and exclusively for males, the boarding program became coed in 1980.
 The two dorms are David Malo Dormitory for the boys and Hoapili Dormitory for the girls.
 Previously, Hoapili housed both genders.
 Lahainaluna is one of very few public boarding schools in the nation.